 Healthy Packed Lunches

 The school encourages the parents to comply with our healthy school practice and policy in providing a ‘healthy lunchbox’ for their child.
-Please see the Admin Officer for leaflet outlining daily healthy lunchbox ideas.
+Please see the School Office for a leaflet outling daily healthy lunchbox ideas.
 Children are allowed to bring packed lunches to school, but must not bring:-

 Drinks in glass bottles or cans - as these are dangerous